Some Cases of Unexpected Case Sensitivity in PowerShell

 Notice in the previous example that when I attempted to replace 'SQLEngine' with 'SQL', the replace did not work due to 'SQLEngine' not being specified in all upper case.
 When I did specify it in all upper case, the replace method did indeed replace the word 'SQLENGINE' with 'SQL'.

 This certainly isn't an all inclusive list of everything that's case sensitive in PowerShell, but only the things that I've come across that are case sensitive that I would have thought wouldn't be.
-If you happen to know or find other things that are case sensitive in PowerShell that you don’t think should be, post them as a comment to this blog article.